I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

 I suppose I will add it a little at a time, or it will do when the kitchen is short of scraps, if that time ever comes!

-With the lid back on and the worms having plenty to eat, it is now just a case of waiting on them doing their work.
+With the lid back on and the worms having plenty to eat, it is now just a case of waiting on them to do their work.

 The worm population should swell, and as their numbers go up, they will be able to eat more food, and produce more worm castings, which make a rich, organic compost.